 My phone balanced at the back of the sink, next to the tap.
 An open article on Doctor.Net stared up at me from the screen.
 I’d decided to give it a cursory Google before I went through with it.
 ‘Why you should leave dental work to your dentist’ read the headline.

-But all that Doctor Caldwell had offered was a procedure called bonding.
+But Doctor Caldwell had only offered a procedure called bonding.
 Which would use a tooth-coloured composite resin.
 Good, but not good enough.
-Who’d want a tooth that was half normal and half almost the same colour?
+Who’d want a tooth half normal and half almost the same colour?
 Not me, that’s for sure.

 Yet, as I held the syringe in a grip that trembled, questions arose.
 Was this a wise decision?
-I countered that with, would they let the website continue to operate if it was dangerous?
-And the answer to that was no. Or, rather, most likely not.
+I countered that with would they let the website continue to operate if it could be dangerous?
+And the answer to that: no. Or, rather: most likely not.

 Besides, the contents of the vial had the same translucent-purple hue as my mouthwash.
 And four out of five dentists recommended that.
 So, how bad could it be?
-I was fortunate to have stumbled across the site at all.
+I considered myself fortunate to have stumbled across the site at all.
 The banner declared it to be ‘dentistry’s best kept secret’.